MikhailMS/java-shop-example/README.md

 ## Bug trace
   - [x] When adding new product via form, product is added, but then I cannot change its amount
   - [ ] restoreBasketFromDB method shall be fixed, as currently it's hardcoded to use fixed weight and price for all restored products in Basket

+## Improvements, that could be done later
+  - [ ] At the moment user can add more products into basket than there exist in inventory -> make them talk to one another
+  - [ ] At the moment data in rows doesn't update straight after product has been added/removed to/from basket/inventory, but rather after row been clicked, table been sorted or Details button been clicked
+  - [ ] At the moment, when new product added to basket/inventory, in order to display it, I delete all entries from observable list + its underlying list

 ## Build and tested on MacOS and Java 1.8 (_**required**_)